A family continues to search for a family member who has been missing for 7 years - NewsBreak

 Ever since, his family, through several searches and investigations, is trying to find any trace of him.

-Charles Childree returned home from his daily walk on July 21, 2015, and that was the last time someone saw Charles.CDC: All but 17 counties in Alabama should wear masks again
+Charles Childree returned home from his daily walk on July 21, 2015, and that was the last time someone saw Charles.Huntsville woman becomes naturalized citizen at 86, credits friends

 Charles would walk the same route every day.
 Waking up when the sun rose and walking what Hall says adds up to be 10 miles around the Arguta community in Dale County.